karthikshetty03/Computer-Networks-Assignment/README.md

 ### Test cases:
 1. Correctly downloading the image from http://info.in2p3.fr/.
-2. Correct download of a second website (image will not be checked)
-3. Correction download of a third website (image will not be checked)4.
-Correct handling of http redirects
+2. Correct download of HTTP websites and correct handling of http redirects as well, if any.
-5. Bonus: handling https for a static https website only (no image download required)
+5. Bonus: handling https for a static https website and handling of redirects, if any (Needs to be done)

 The following domains to be accessed through the proxy to test the code: